veronica-antunes/CorrLoc/README.md

 grid(sta_file, x_start, x_end, y_start, y_end, step, outfile=None, fontsize=12,
      verbose=True, path='')
 ```
-Performs the first step: GRID
+First step: Creates the GRID and station coordinates
 * sta_file - station file, with coordinates of the stations and the reference point for the (0,0) coordinate.
 Needs to be in the same format as loc_example/stations_file.txt
 * x_start, x_end - start and end of the grid in the x direction, in meters
 * y_start, y_end - start and end of the grid in the y direction, in meters